luni64/TeensySharp/README.md

 For easy installation TeensySharp is available as [nuget package](https://www.nuget.org/packages/lunoptics.TeensySharp/).

 # Build
 In case you don't want to include the nuget package you can of course include the sources in your project.
 TeensySharp was developed using Microsoft VisualStudio 2019 Community Edition.
-The correspondig .sln file is contained in the repo.
-The library depends on the HIDLibrary from Mike O'Brian which can be found here: [https://github.com/mikeobrien/HidLibrary](https://github.com/mikeobrien/HidLibrary) and on [MoreLINQ](https://morelinq.github.io/).
-Both are available as NuGet packages.
-A download of the binaries from NuGet should start automatically when you build the solution.
+The corresponding .sln file is contained in the repo.
+A download of dependencies from NuGet should start automatically when you build the solution.

 # Usage
 ## Finding Connected Teensies